natapol/kitsune/README.md

 Moreover, KITSUNE also provides various genomic distance calculations from the k-mer frequency vectors that can be used for species identification or phylogenomic tree construction.

-If you use KITSUNE in your research, please cite: KITSUNE: A Tool for Identifying Optimal K-mer Length for Alignment-free Phylogenomic Analysis
+If you use KITSUNE in your research, please cite: KITSUNE: A Tool for Identifying Empirically Optimal K-mer Length for Alignment-free Phylogenomic Analysis.
 [Reference](https://github.com/natapol/kitsune)

 ## Installation